-Mr. Koh is also a Non-Executive and Non-Independent Chairman of our Controlling Shareholder, Koh Brothers Eco Engineering Limited.
+Mr. Koh is also a non-executive director and the non-independent chairman of our Controlling Shareholder, Koh Brothers Eco Engineering Limited.

 Mr. Koh holds a Master of Business Administration from the National University of Singapore and a Bachelor of Engineering with Honours in Civil Engineering from the University of Birmingham.
-He was conferred the Best Executive Award 1997-1998 by His Excellency, the State Minister of Industry and Trade of the Republic of Indonesia, Mr. Ir.
-T. Ariwibowo.
-He was also conferred the Promising SME 500 (Top Business Luminary) in 2014 and was named the Real Estate Personality of the Year 2016.
-Mr. Koh is a council member of the Teochew Federation Council and Honorary Chairman of the Singapore Khoh Clan Association.
+He was conferred the Promising SME 500 (Top Business Luminary) in 2014 and was named the Real Estate Personality of the Year 2016 by PropertyGuru.
+He is also a council member of the Teochew Federation Council and Honorary Chairman of the Singapore Khoh Clan Association.